greg-raven/grus/_posts/2022-07-18-the-constitution-for-the-united-states-of-america.md

 - Constitution
 ---

-I just received unsolicited in the mail a booklet with the title "The Constitution of the United States &amp; The Bill of Rights and all Amendments."
+I just received unsolicited in the mail a booklet with the title "The Constitution of the United States & The Bill of Rights and all Amendments."

 I find this odd because you seem to be trying to promote the Constitution, and yet you call it by a different (and incorrect) name.